What’s Open in Winter in Prince Edward County

 The oldest craft brewery in Prince Edward County, Barley Days Brewery can be found on the outskirts of Picton on Loyalist Parkway.
 Pick up your favourite brew, including Scrimshaw Oyster Stout.
 Open Wednesday to Sunday 11am-5pm through winter.

 The County Canteen at 279 Main Street West in Picton offers a celebration of the bounty of The County.
 Known as Picton’s first brew pub, they offer 24 craft beers on tap, lots of musical entertainment, karaoke and trivia nights, and, of course, great food.
 Open ‘til late, seven days a week.

 The County’s only distillery, Kinsip House of Fine Spirits, is a great place for a warming beverage on a cold winter’s day.
 Sip on spirits in the old hops barn!
 It’s located at 66 Gilead Road, Bloomfield and is open Thursday to Monday 10am-5pm.

-Midtown Brewing Company, Wellington’s downtown brewpub, located at 266 Main Street, is open seven days a week.
+Midtown Brewing Company, Wellington’s local spot, located at 266 Main Street, is open seven days a week.
 They’ve got a cozy stove and a children’s corner if you need a respite from the weather!
 Best of all, the kitchen stays open until 9pm daily – there’s even a darts league on Wednesdays.

 Parsons Brewing Company says every beer tells a story.
 Located at 876 County Rd 49, Picton, Parsons boast 18 beers on tap.
-The brewery is open year-round, and the kitchen re-opens February 1.
+The brewery and kitchen are open year-round.